Eamon (singer)

-Eamon Doyle (born September 19, 1983), better known by his mononym Eamon, is an American singer and songwriter.
-He is mainly known for his 2003 hit single "Fuck It (I Don't Want You Back)".
+Eamon Doyle (born September 19, 1983 or 1984), known mononymously as Eamon, is an American singer and songwriter.
+He is mainly known for his 2003 hit single "I Don't Want You Back".

-Some of the songs written by Eamon are in a style called ho-wop, which "blends the smoothness of R&B with the grittiness of hip hop".
-Eamon's songs are typically soft ballads mixed with aggressive lyrics with the theme of infidelity.

 Early life

-Eamon Doyle was born in Staten Island, New York City, the son of Diane (née Zizzo), an Italian American nurse, and Walter Doyle, a counselor with a private practice, of Irish descent.
-His father was a member of a doo-wop group by the name of The Elations.
+Eamon Doyle was born in Staten Island, New York City, the son of Diane (née Zizzo), an Italian-American nurse, and Walter Doyle, a counselor with a private practice, of Irish descent.
+His father was a member of a doo-wop group named The Elations.
 He began singing at age nine and touring and performing with his father's group at the same age.

-At age 15, while working in a music studio, he caught the attention of Nat Robinson the CEO. of First Priority Music who in turn turned Doyle on to songwriter/producer Milk Dee, who had worked with musicians such as MC Lyte, Janet Jackson, and Mary J. Blige.
+At age 15, while working in a music studio, he caught the attention of Nat Robinson, the CEO of "First Priority Music" who in turn entrusted Doyle to songwriter/producer Milk Dee, who had worked with musicians such as MC Lyte, Janet Jackson, and Mary J. Blige.
 Dee and his co-producer Mark Passy helped refine Eamon's sound.
-After Nat Robinson shopped Eamon to over 22 different record labels Nat Robinson finally secured a record deal with record executive Barry Weiss and Eamon was eventually signed to Jive Records.
+After Robinson shopped Eamon to over 22 different record labels he finally secured a record deal with record executive Barry Weiss and Eamon was eventually signed to Jive Records.